Week 2. Computer Aided Design

 Step 1 — Open CapCut and Create a New Project

 When you first open CapCut you see the main screen with all the editing options.
-The button you need is New video — it is the big button on the left side of the screen, highlighted with red in the screenshot above.
+The button you need is New video — it is the big button on the left side of the screen, highlighted in red in the screenshot above.

 Step 2 — Open the Export Panel